zlockewtg/RLinf/CONTRIBUTING.md

 git pull origin main
 git checkout -b feature/your-feature-name
 ```
-After you have made your changes, commit them with a clear and descriptive commit message:
+After you have made your changes, commit them with a clear and descriptive commit message.
+The `-s` flag is necessary, which adds a "Signed-off-by" line at the end of the commit message:
 ```bash
 git add .
 git commit -m "feat(embodied): add a clear and descriptive commit message" -s